 CHH 2715 Early Christian Practices - Credit 3 hours

 Entails a study of early Christian practices or institutions - baptism and catechumenate, worship and Eucharist, discipline or penance, and ministry and organization.
+Counts as CHH restricted elective.

 CHH 2717 The History of Christian Spirituality - Credit 3 hours